Perth-Artifactory/queryBot/README.md

 * `./key` - your OpenAI token
 * `config.json.example` -> `config.json`
-  * `channel` - ID of your Slack channel, remember that access to this channel includes an ability to cost you money.
+   * `unrestricted_channels` - A list of slack channel IDs for unrestricted channels.
+Remember that access to these channels includes an ability to cost you money.
    * `app_token` - Your slack app token
    * `bot_token` - Your slack bot token
    * `reddit_id` - Create a [reddit personal use script](https://www.reddit.com/prefs/apps)